Saharufus/Face_Rec/README.md

 `q`: closes the camera

 ### 2. Preprocessing and EDA
+The EDA consists in observing how the different categories of images are balanced, checking that the images have the same size and displaying a random sample of images from each class.

 In order to preprocess we need to resize and scale the data.

 ### 3. Baseline Model